Cupcake-Design-System/cupcake-design-system.github.io/content/_elements/alerts.md

 <!-- Start Toast Alerts Section -->
 ## Toast Alerts
+Toast alerts serve as a feedback & confirmation mechanism after the user performs an action.

 ### Placement & Behaviour
 - Toast alerts slide in from the top right corner of the browser, overlaying the content.
 It's position is fixed ie. is not affected by scrolling.